mikaelxu/japanschoolexperience/src/pages/faq.md

 ### When is the application deadline?
 For 2025, application deadline is 31 October 2025.

+### Is your company a licensed travel agent?
+- We are a marketing collaborating partner of a local Japanese education proivder [mowa Solutions Co.
+Ltd.](https://www.mowaschool.com){target="_blank" rel="noopener noreferrer"}.
+- mowa has engaged one of the biggest travel agent in Kyushu, Japan to provide the local transport and accommodation package ([Kyushu Sanko Tourism Co.
+Ltd.](https://www.kyusanko.co.jp/tourism/){target="_blank" rel="noopener noreferrer"})

 ## Costs and Fees

 ### What does the program cost?
-Program costs vary depending on duration and inclusions.
-Please contact us for a detailed quote based on your specific needs.
+Please refer to the home page for detailed itinerary and package price.

 ### What is included in the program fee?
-- School experience (attending school together with local Japanese classmates)
+- 100% authentic Japanese School experience (attending school together with local Japanese students)
 - School lunch
 - Other cultural/craft/outdoor activities (Please refer to detailed itinerary)
 - Traditional Onsen Hotel/Ryokan accommodation with dinner and breakfast